YosysHQ/riscv-formal/docs/procedure.md

 CSRs to be tested under `csrw` as well as generating corresponding `csrc` tests where relevant.
 For those CSRs which should only exist in certain conditions, e.g. if U mode is available, then those CSRs are included if the `isa` option includes them, otherwise the addresses are checked as being an expected illegal access exception.
 Optional CSRs are not automatically tested and will need to be specified as described above.
+CSRs which are defined with certain bits being reserved for future use (either WPRI or WARL) are tested as being constant zero, masking for just the reserved bits.

 At present the only supported value for `csr_spec` is `1.12`, corresponding to version 1.12 of the Machine ISA, as defined in the 20211203 Priveleged Architecture document.